blackthorne/python-skeleton/README.md

 * main logic separate from program initilization (\_\_main\_\_.py)
 * separate locations for both program data and logs
 * does not rely on IDE customisations to work
+* can be executed as a script (see run.py) -- useful for debugging
 * .gitignore file

 ### Things that I do not like about it: